numikel/Skryba/README.md

 # 🧠 Skryba

-**Skryba** is a simple AI-powered Python tool that transcribes and summarizes audio files or YouTube videos using OpenAI’s Whisper and GPT-4o(-mini) models.
+**Skryba** is an AI-powered Python tool that transcribes and summarizes audio files or YouTube videos using OpenAI’s Whisper and GPT-4o(-mini).
+It's useful for processing meeting recordings, lectures, educational videos, and voice notes — either from your device or directly from YouTube.

 ---

 ## 🚀 Features

-- ✅ Transcribes `.mp3` files via OpenAI Whisper
+- ✅ Transcribes `.mp3` and other audio files
-- ✅ Supports direct transcription from YouTube links — no `ffmpeg` required
+- ✅ Supports direct transcription from YouTube links (no pre-download needed)
-- ✅ Summarizes content in **Polish** or **English** using `gpt-4o-mini`
+- ✅ Summarizes in **Polish** or **English** using `gpt-4o-mini` or other choosen model
-- ✅ Automatically saves the transcription to a `.txt` file
+- ✅ Saves transcription to a `.txt` file
-- ✅ Includes an easy-to-use Gradio web interface
+- ✅ Easy-to-use Gradio web interface
+- ✅ Supports recording via browser microphone (requires `ffmpeg`)

 ---